guardian/grid/docs/elasticsearch6.md

 ## Opting in

 The master branch now contains Elasticsearch 1.7 and 6.5 compatible code.
 Version 6 indexes are currently behind a feature toggle.
+It's envisioned that in the near future Elastic 6 will become the default and that the Elastic 1.7 code will be removed.

 To enable Elasticsearch 6 the following es6.* config elements should be included.
 To turn off Elastic 1.7 the es.* config elements should be removed, with the exception of the aliases.